robbymeals/street-signs/README.md

 and support.
 They would be difficult enough to navigate if they were all mapped, marked and signed to perfection.
-My metaphorical call to arms, flogged though it may be, is this: we may never be rid of all these pedogical potholes and speedbumps, but good lord, people, we can at least post some signs.
+My metaphorical call to arms, flogged though it may be, is this: we may never be rid of all these pedogical hazards, but good lord, people, we can at least post some signs.

-We will call our five villains by these names:
+We will call our villains by these names:

-1. Confounders: same or similar words, completely unrelated
+1. Dead End: same or similar words, completely unrelated
-1. Rabbit Holes: same words, uselessly or tangentially related
+1. Winding Road: same words, uselessly or tangentially related
-1. Hoodwinks: completely different words, same thing or highly related
+1. Roundabout: completely different words, same thing or highly related
-1. Chimeras: when two sets of terminology and notation ARE badly unified
+1. Lanes Merge: when two sets of terminology and notation ARE badly unified
-1. Left Fields: common notation or terminology that just comes out of nowhere
+1. Falling Rocks: common notation or terminology that just seems to comes out of nowhere

 As my collection of these evil little bastards grows, I may do something a bit more presentable with them.
 I have a vague vision of a tiny little orange